Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company has also reported treatment of palm oil mill effluent in its own repoting.
+The company also reports that it monitors palm oil mill effluent to ensure that it complies with the legal limits for BOD.

 • N